Triply charmed baryons mass decomposition from lattice QCD: Numerical details

 \section{Numerical details}

-The 2+1 flavor domain wall fermion and Iwasaki gauge action configurations provided by the RBC/UKQCD cooperation group are used in this calculation~\cite{RBC:2010qam,Mawhinney:2019cuc}.
-Table~\ref{configuration parameter} shows the parameters of these gauge ensembles.
-For the valence charm quark, we use the overlap fermion with exact chiral symmetry on the lattice, in which the Hamiltonian of the valence charm quark mass $\langle H_{M} \rangle$ is renormalization scale and scheme independent~\cite{Liu:2013yxz}.
+In this calculation, we used the 2+1 flavor domain wall fermion and Iwasaki gauge action configurations provided by the RBC/UKQCD collaboration \citep{RBC:2010qam, Mawhinney:2019cuc}.
+Table~\ref{configuration parameter} presents the parameters of these gauge ensembles.
+For the valence charm quark, we employ the overlap fermion with exact chiral symmetry on the lattice, which ensures that the valence charm quark mass matrix $\langle H_{M}\rangle$ is renormalization scale and scheme independent~\citep{Liu:2013yxz}.
+The valence charm quark mass adopted in both ensembles follows the same tuning procedure as in Ref. \citep{Sun:2020pda}, where the physical $J/\psi$ mass was used as the matching criterion.

-For the hadron mass, we can extract it by fitting the two-point correlation function directly.
-Considering the unphysical oscillatory behavior caused by the Domain Wall fermion~\cite{Liang:2013eoa}, we take the fitting function of the two-point function as:
+To extract the hadron mass, we directly fit the two-point correlation function.
+Considering the unphysical oscillatory behavior introduced by the Domain Wall fermion~\citep{Liang:2013eoa}, we use the following fitting function for the two-point function: